k8gb-io/k8gb/docs/deploy_windowsdns.md

 # Azure based deployment with Windows DNS integration

-Here we provide an example of k8gb deployment in Azure context with Windows DNS as edgeDNS provider.
+Here we provide an example of k8gb deployment in Azure environment with Windows DNS as edgeDNS provider.

 ## Reference Setup